distantreading/compendium/p/snow.md

 Krstev, Cvetana.
 "White as Snow, Black as Night – Similes in Old Serbian Literary Texts", _Infotheca_, 21.2 (2021), 119–36.
 DOI: [10.18485/infotheca.2021.21.2.6](https://doi.org/10.18485/infotheca.2021.21.2.6)

+### Abstract

+This paper outlines the use of simile rhetorical figure in the Serbian sub-collection SrpELTeC, a part of the ELTeC collection.
+We analyze their use by different criteria: authors, time periods, author's gender, novel's size and novel's popularity.
+We also analyze adjectives, nouns and markers used in similes found in SrpELTeC, as well as entities to which they apply.
+We briefly compare this results on an ad hoc sample of contemporary Serbian novels.

+### Keywords

+Serbian, Novels, ELTeC, Corpus, Local grammars, Similes

 ### Direct Access

 - [PDF](https://github.com/distantreading/compendium/blob/main/f/snow.pdf)